My husband laughed when I said this park is like the West Island’s very own Central Park. But really, it’s great!

 I can’t believe I didn’t even know about it until 3 years ago.
 It’s huge (48 hectares), there’s place to run, picnic, play, walk, bike, and there’s even a large (and popular) dog run.
 Some of the picnic tables near the playground have charcoal BBQs beside them, you can stroller/walk/jog/bike the 1.8km around the large lake, there’s a picturesque gazebo for photo shoots, and a big children’s park with both toddler and big-kid play structures.

-The playground has good equipment, with two large climbers, big and baby swings, a tire swing, and the Little Tikes Calvin the Caterpillar who looks like something straight out of Alice in Wonderland.
+The playground has ok equipment, with two large climbers, big and baby swings, an adaptive swing (on sand), and the Little Tikes Calvin the Caterpillar who looks like something straight out of Alice in Wonderland.
 Climb on him, go under him to see the life cycle of a butterfly, or count all his different shoes!

 The big, big, BIG climber is NOT toddler friendly and has some very high parts including the steep slide, and a hard to cross metal bridge.
 I despise this bridge because it’s slippery even when dry, and there are great ankle-twisting gaps.
 It’s hard for ME to get down and up safely, let alone little ones.
 Big kids can climb up the central ladder to a platform, which strangely has an interesting finger maze panel on the outside wall, where it’s impossible to reach unless you’re 10 feet tall.
 There are also metal ladders, monkey bars, a double slide and a tic-tac-toe wall.